Millikin History, Family Crest & Coats of Arms

 Millikin was first used as a surname in the Scottish/English Borderlands by the Strathclyde-Briton.
 The first Millikin family lived in Wigtown, a former royal burgh in the Machars of Galloway in the south west of Scotland.
 This burgh is first mentioned in an indenture of 1292, and the fact that the sheriffdom was in existence at the time of the Largs campaign of 1263 suggests that the burgh may also have been recognized as such during the reign of Alexander III.

 Early Origins of the Millikin family

 The surname Millikin was first found in Wigtownshire (Gaelic: Siorrachd Bhaile na h-Uige), formerly a county in southwestern Scotland, now part of the Council Area of Dumfries and Galloway, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

-Important Dates for the Millikin family
+Early History of the Millikin family

 This web page shows only a small excerpt of our Millikin research.
 Another 131 words (9 lines of text) covering the years 1296, 1526, 1612, and 1688 are included under the topic Early Millikin History in all our PDF Extended History products and printed products wherever possible.

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Millikin has been spelled Milligan, Millicen, Millicken, Milliken, Milligan and many more.

 Early Notables of the Millikin family (pre 1700)